zauberzeug/rosys/docs/architecture/actors.md

 ### IO Bound

-If you need to read from an external device or use a non-async HTTP library like `requests`, you should wrap the code in a function and await it with `Actor.run_io_bound(...)`.
+If you need to read from an external device or use a non-async HTTP library like `requests`, you should wrap the code in a coroutine and await it with `await rosys.run.io_bound(...)`.

 ### CPU Bound

-If you need to do some heavy computation, you should wrap the code in a function and await it with `Actor.run_cpu_bound(...)`.
+If you need to do some heavy computation, you should wrap the code in a coroutine and await it with `await rosys.run.cpu_bound(...)`.

 ## Notifications